TheStig294/100-more-randomats-pack-1/README.md

 Changed name from "Random Team Deathmatch", fixed randomat registration bug\
 Originally made by [Schlurf](https://steamcommunity.com/sharedfiles/filedetails/?id=1394919304)

-## The Bucket
+## The Bus

-Spawns a bucket somewhere on the map that kills anyone it touches...\
+Spawns a bus somewhere on the map that kills anyone it touches...\
 \
-_ttt_randomat_bucket_ - Default: 1 - Whether this randomat is enabled
+_ttt_randomat_bus_ - Default: 1 - Whether this randomat is enabled

 ## The Michael Rosen Rap